 Treat yourself to a golfing break, arrange a corporate or group day here, or join us as a member.
 Our resident pros are here to assist if you’re starting out, and you can pick up equipment at our onsite golf shop.

 We hope that’s given you some inspiration to get a round in!
-To book a golfing break or away day with us, please contact Maddie Fleetwood on firstname.lastname@example.org.
-For membership enquiries, please email Mark or Mike on email@example.com
+To book a golfing break or away day with us, please contact Samantha Birch on firstname.lastname@example.org.
+For membership enquiries, please email Mark on email@example.com